rohitagarwal-gkmit/retailpulse-docs/docs/functional_docs.md

 - **Session Management**: The system manages user sessions and provides automatic logouts for security.

 #### 4.3 Role-Based Access Control (RBAC)
 - **Granular Permissions**: The system enforces the permissions defined in the **User Roles** table.
-For example, a `Clerk` from Store A cannot create a bill for Store B, nor can they see Store B's inventory.
+For example, a `Sales` user from Store A cannot create a bill for Store B, nor can they see Store B's inventory.
 A `Company Admin` can do both.

 ---